open-telemetry/opentelemetry.io/content/en/docs/kubernetes/operator/automatic.md

 ### Go

-The following command will create a basic Instrumentation resource that is configured specifically for instrumenting Go services.
+The following command creates a basic Instrumentation resource that is configured specifically for instrumenting Go services.

 ```bash